On Clarity in Performance Reporting

 It operationalises what has already been defined.

 Any ambiguity embedded upstream – in intent, measures, analysis expectations, or management design – is reproduced through repetition.
-When clarity is weak in the design cycle, the reporting cycle compensates through commentary, interpretation, and visual emphasis.
+When clarity is weak in the design layer, the execution cycle compensates through commentary, interpretation, and visual emphasis.

 Why clarity problems persist

-Many clarity problems are addressed within the reporting cycle by adding commentary, because other design choices have already been fixed upstream.
+Many clarity problems are addressed within the execution cycle by adding commentary, because other design choices have already been fixed upstream.

-When clarity problems originate in the design cycle, downstream adjustments are constrained.
+When clarity problems originate in the design layer, downstream adjustments are constrained.
 Commentary can explain, contextualise, or soften results, but it cannot correct ambiguous meanings, missing analysis logic, or absent management processes.
-The reporting cycle can only operationalise what it has been given.
+The execution cycle can only operationalise what it has been given.

 Seen this way, performance reporting as a chain – spanning one-off set-up and recurring execution – one implication follows: